Dinosaur Valley Race Guide

 Saturday, November 20, 2021 - 7 am – 100 mile and 100K starts.

 Saturday, November 20, 2021 - 8 am – 50K / 25K / 5 Mile for all those who want to run that day.
-ULTIMATE FLEXIBILITY this year - those in the 50K, 25K, and 5 Mile can run on either Saturday or Sunday.
+So much flexibility!
+Those in the 50K, 25K, and 5 Mile can run on either Saturday or Sunday.
 For 50Kers doing Sunday, please keep an eye on cutoffs which you must still meet.
 You can decide up until the last minute, and you don't have to tell us ahead of time which day you will run.
 Our timing system will start recording you when you start either day!
 Please only pick up your packet on the day you are running so that you don't accidentally have your timing chip read by the timing system near the start line.
 Results will be combined after both days of races, and awards mailed out.

 Sunday, November 21, 2021 - 7 am – Packet pickup begins for Sunday participants.

 Sunday, November 21, 2021 - 8 am – 50K / 25K / 5 Mile for all those who want to run that day.
-ULTIMATE FLEXIBILITY this year - those in the 50K, 25K, and 5 Mile can run on either Saturday or Sunday.
+So much flexibility!
+Those in the 50K, 25K, and 5 Mile can run on either Saturday or Sunday.
 For 50Kers doing Sunday, please keep an eye on cutoffs which you must still meet.
 You can decide up until the last minute, and you don't have to tell us ahead of time which day you will run.
 Our timing system will start recording you when you start either day!
 Please only pick up your packet on the day you are running so that you don't accidentally have your timing chip read by the timing system near the start line.
 Results will be combined after both days of races, and awards mailed out.

 Sunday, November 21, 2021 - 5 pm – last incremental cutoff for all distances approximately 2.5 miles from the finish.